 - Incident Management Plan that includes information for establishing and maintaining a command center, responsibilities of the management team as well as a recommended methodology for decision making and escalation

 - Recovery Plans for each team that includes requirements, configuration and execution procedures for failing over each application to a secondary data center

-3. Pandemic Policy: Under ownership of Human Resources, the global pandemic policy is implemented at local/regional levels to provide country and cultural considerations when responding to a pandemic event.
-A pandemic response framework addresses supplies, cleaning, social distancing strategies and crisis management response triggers.
+- Pandemic and Emerging Health Concerns: BRPs capture and identify potential risks related to staff absenteeism associated with pandemics or other health concerns.
+This global program is managed by BlackRock’s Health & Safety team, and implemented at local/regional levels to provide country and cultural considerations when responding.
+The framework addresses supplies, cleaning, social distancing strategies and crisis management response triggers.

 - An automated crisis notification system that can broadcast messages to designated staff in the event of a crisis.
-Notifications are sent via email, work and personal phones, and text message
+Notifications are sent via email, work and personal phones, and text messages

-- Employee Support Hotline and Emergency Websites to provide staff updates
+- Employee Support Hotline and Emergency websites to provide staff updates and assistance

 - Employee emergency pocket cards that contain procedures for employee evacuation, assembly, check-in and communication